 Yes, there is a way to mirror the whole screen.
 You need two screens.
 Half of two screens is one whole screen.

 There's a trick known by those who know.
 A single monitor with two inputs can simulate two screens as if there were really two physical monitors.
-One input is normal, and the other input is a mirror image.
+One input is normal, and the other input is the mirror image.

 I like your program DeskMirror very much.
 I am an artist, and I use it for having a 'mirrored' look at my work in progress, in order to judge the form and composition (as recommended by Leonardo da Vinci).